 Jack’s expertise as a fabricator enabled him to produce many of this own engine parts including crankshafts, camshafts, rods and pistons.
 In 1927, he tried outboard motorboat racing and won 14 out of the 15 events he entered that year.

-Arriving home, he went back to building cars including two rear engine cars which were driven by Vern Bruce and Howie Stanley at Langford Speedway.
-Jack was also a driving force in the establishment of the “British Columbia Automotive Sports Association” (BCASC) from which many later auto racing clubs were formed including the “Vancouver Island Track Roadster Association” (later the “Vancouver Island Track Racing Association) (VITRA) which could trace it’s very beginning to informal meetings of racing enthusiasts held in the basement of Jack’s home.
+Arriving home, he went back to building racers including two rear engine cars which were driven by Vern Bruce and Howie Stanley at Langford Speedway.
+From the BCASA which Jack had played a hand in forming, came later auto racing clubs which included the “Vancouver Island Track Roadster Association” (later the “Vancouver Island Track Racing Association) (VITRA) which could trace it’s beginning to informal meetings of racing enthusiasts held in the basement of Jack’s home.

 Through the years, one of Jack’s occupations was that of an automotive course instructor at Victoria High’s “Fairey Technical” school and in the early 1970’s he was closely involved in the construction of a rear-engined chain-driven Modified built by the racing Hitchcox family.

-Jack passed in July of 1974.
+Jack passed in November of 1974.

 - Jack Smith (year and photographer unknown)

-- 2012 Induction ceremony – Al Hitchcox (left) and Roy Passmore (Barrie Goodwin photo).
+- 1992 Induction ceremony – Al Hitchcox (left) and Roy Passmore (Barrie Goodwin photo).

-- 2012 Inductee Jack Smith – artist’s portrait
+- 1992 Inductee Jack Smith – artist’s portrait